The Beekman, A Thompson Hotel

 Book the Penthouses located in the turrets for panoramic views of Manhattan

-To start planning your vacation to The Beekman, A Thompson Hotel
+Call us on 858 523 9000 to start planning your vacation to The Beekman, A Thompson Hotel or take a look at our itineraries to New York

 Exuding old-world glamour and set within the walls of one of Lower Manhattan's landmark buildings, The Beekman is an elegant hotel which provides easy access to numerous Lower Manhattan attractions, as well as the hip neighborhood of Brooklyn beyond.
 Its beautiful nine-storey atrium showcases some of the most intricate detailing and design work and light floods in from the pyramidal skylight to create an airy and welcoming space.

-This elegant styling continues throughout the rooms and suites which are tastefully decorated in a minimalist style with splashes of color and custom-designed furniture.
-High ceilings give a feeling of spaciousness and the eclectic mix of antiques and furnishings creates a homely atmosphere.
+This elegant styling continues throughout the rooms and suites which are tastefully decorated in a quirky style with splashes of color, vintage pieces and custom-designed furniture.
+High ceilings give a feeling of spaciousness and the eclectic mix of antiques and bespoke furnishings creates a homely atmosphere.
 All rooms feature aged oak flooring, luxurious bed linens, marble-tiled bathrooms and a range of amenities such as complimentary WiFi, TVs and gourmet mini bars to ensure a comfortable stay.

 Dining at The Beekman is an enjoyable experience, with restaurants headed up by acclaimed restaurateurs Tom Colicchio and Keith McNally.
 Tuck into New York Classics in the resplendent atrium, accompanied by a specially curated cocktail or head to Augustine for a selection of delicious French dishes or a mid-morning coffee.

 There are two restaurants at The Beekman.
-Fowler & Wells is run by acclaimed chef and restaurateur Tom Colicchio and menus focus on New York Classic dishes.
+Temple Court is run by acclaimed chef and restaurateur Tom Colicchio and menus focus on New York Classic dishes.
 In-room dining is also provided by Tom Colicchio.
 The second restaurant is Augustine, a brasserie-style restaurant run by Keith McNally, serving breakfast, coffees, lunches and dinners.
 The menu consists of a series of French Classics and lighter dishes.

 The Beekman is ideally placed to explore up-and-coming Brooklyn, being just a short walk from the Brooklyn Bridge - head out by bike and take in the cultural sites.
 On the Manhattan side, be sure to visit the World Trade Center and the memorial site nearby.
 Wall Street and the New York Stock Exchange are also within easy reach.